VENLAFAXINE GENERICHEALTH XR

 Things you must not do

-Do not suddenly stop taking VENLAFAXINE GENERICHEALTH XR capsules or lower the dose if you have been taking it for some time.
-If possible, your doctor will gradually reduce the amount of VENLAFAXINE GENERICHEALTH XR you take each day before stopping the medicine completely.
+Do not suddenly stop taking Venlafaxine generichealth XR capsules or lower the dose if you have been taking it for some time.
+If possible, your doctor will gradually reduce the amount take each day before stopping the medicine completely.

 If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects such as: